Gobbagombalin

 AreaSearch assessment of residential development activity positions Gobbagombalin among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Gobbagombalin shows approximately 79 dwellings receiving development approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 397 homes were approved, with an additional 26 approved so far in FY-26.
-This results in an average of about 0.8 people moving to the area per dwelling built over these years.
+Based on AreaSearch analysis using ABS building approval numbers derived from statistical area data, Gobbagombalin has experienced approximately 79 dwellings receiving development approval annually.
+Over the past five financial years, between FY-21 and FY-25, around 397 homes were approved, with an additional 26 approved so far in FY-26.
+The average number of people moving to the area per dwelling built over these years is approximately 0.8.

 Frequently Asked Questions - Development